WizardOfMenlo/wizardofmenlo.github.io/content/papers/whir/index.md

 - At the 100-bit security level, a WHIR proof verification takes between 610μs (with $\rho = 1/2$) to 290μs (with $\rho = 1/16$).
 This is a speedup of between **5700×-12000×** against Brakedown, **1200×- 2500×** against Ligero, **164×-345×** against Hyrax, **13×-27×** against PST and **4.0×-8.3×** against KZG.
 - At the 128-bit security level, a WHIR proof verification takes between 1.4ms to 700μs achieving a speedup of between **2600×-5300×** against Brakedown, **535×-1100×** against Ligero, **93×-186×** against Greyhound, **108×-216×** against Hyrax, **7×-14×** against PST and **2.6×-5.2×** against KZG.

-As an hash-based multilinear PCS, WHIR compares favourably to BaseFold in (i) argument size (ii) verifier time (iii) verifier hashes.
+As a hash-based multilinear PCS, WHIR compares favourably to BaseFold in (i) argument size (ii) verifier time (iii) verifier hashes.

 Taking $d = 2^{24}$ and $\rho = 1/2$ as an example, at the 100-bit security level:
 - WHIR's arguments are 101 KiB vs BaseFold's 7.95 MiB (**74× better**).